Singular reduction modules of differential equations: Reduction modules of maximal dimension

 As remarked in Section~\ref{SectionOnSingularModulesOfVectorFieldsForDiffFunctions}, the case when the dimension of modules of vector fields coincides with the number of independent variables, $p=n$, is special for the singularity of modules for differential functions.
 This case is also special for reduction of differential equations.
-In contrast to reduction modules of lower dimensions, $n$-dimensional reduction modules of any differential equation~$\mathcal L$ with $n$ independent variables reduce this equation to algebraic equations instead of differential equations with a smaller number of independent variables.
+In contrast to reduction modules of lower dimensions, $n$-dimensional reduction modules of any differential equation~$\mathcal L$ with $n$ independent variables reduce this equation to mere algebraic equations instead of differential equations with a smaller number of independent variables.
 Moreover, this is the only case when both regular and singular reduction modules can be studied in a uniform way.

-Let $Q$ be an involutive module of dimension $p=n$ which satisfies the rank condition.
+Let $Q$ be an involutive module of dimension $p=n$ that satisfies the rank condition.
 Then we can choose the basis of $Q$ consisting of the vector fields $Q_s=\p_s+\eta^s(x,u)\p_u$.
-As the module~$Q$ is involutive, the basis elements~$Q_s$ should commute, i.e., the coefficients $\eta^s=\eta^s(x,u)$ satisfy the system
+As the module~$Q$ is involutive, the basis elements~$Q_s$ should commute, and hence the coefficients $\eta^s=\eta^s(x,u)$ satisfy the system

 The Frobenius theorem implies that the system $Q_s\Phi=\Phi_s+\eta^s\Phi_u=0$ with respect to the function $\Phi=\Phi(x,u)$ has a single functionally independent solution, which is not constant.
-In other words, the coefficients~$\eta^s$ can be represented in the form $\eta^s=-\Phi_s/\Phi_u$ for some smooth function $\Phi=\Phi(x,u)$ with $\Phi_u\ne0$.
+In~other words, the coefficients~$\eta^s$ can be represented in the form $\eta^s=-\Phi_s/\Phi_u$ for some smooth function $\Phi=\Phi(x,u)$ with $\Phi_u\ne0$.
 An implicit ansatz constructed for~$u$ with the module~$Q$ is $\Phi(x,u)=\varphi$, where $\varphi$ is the new unknown function.
 It is nullary since the module dimension~$p$ of~$Q$ equals the number~$n$ of independent variables~$x$.

 Suppose that $Q$ is a reduction module of an $r$th order differential equation~$\mathcal L$: $L[u]=0$.
 All the derivatives of $u$ with respect to~$x$ from order~1 up to order~$r$ are expressed, on the manifold~$\mathcal Q_{\ssl r\ssr}$, via the variables $x$ and~$u$: